The 5 Python Skills You Need Before You Study Machine Learning

 • Numpy arrays can have more that two dimensions

-So if you've ever taken a linear algebra class in college, Numpy arrays are a lot like vectors, matrices, and tensors (depending on the number of dimensions).
+If you've ever taken a linear algebra class in college, Numpy arrays are a lot like vectors, matrices, and tensors (depending on the number of dimensions).

 In addition to providing tools for creating these arrays, Numpy also has tools for reshaping, aggregating, and cleaning them.